zzccppp/neovim-config/Readme.md

 This is a NEOVIM configuration for the minimum plugins, and 100% lua!

-The difference with branch `main` is the number of plugins is smallest.

 And now it is can used on mainstream Linux distributions and windows, all dependencies are modularized, you can easily use it on your computer after installing required external dependencies

 I suggest you to use neovide, a neovim client, which is written in rust (supports gpu acceleration), and my configuration already includes the configuration of neovide